rharter/auto-value-gson/README.md

 ## Generics support

 If your annotated class uses generics, you'll have to modify your static method a little so AutoValue will know how to generate an appropriate adapter.
-Simply add a `TypeToken` parameter and pass it to the generated `GsonTypeAdapter` class.
+Simply add a `TypeToken<?>` parameter and pass it to the generated `GsonTypeAdapter` class.

 To have support for fields with generic parameters (eg. `List<B>`) you need to upgrade your Gson dependency to at least **2.8.0**, which introduces the helper `TypeToken.getParameterized()` see [Gson Changelog](https://github.com/google/gson/blob/master/CHANGELOG.md#version-28).

+Note that the `types` is just a holder for the type arguments for the generics.

 ```java
 @AutoValue public abstract class Foo<A, B, C> {